team-mayes/team-site/_pages/team.md

 Stephen earned his B.S. in Chemical Engineering from the University of Maryland, Baltimore County (UMBC), where he also conducted research at UMBC on hippocampal neuron cell signaling.
-He worked with Shenkar Garde's group at the Rensselaer Polytechnic Institute, completing an REU Summer Research Program simulating Janus particles at the water vapor-liquid interface.
+He worked with [Dr. Shenkar Garde's group](http://cbe.rpi.edu/shekhar-garde) at the Rensselaer Polytechnic Institute, completing an REU Summer Research Program simulating Janus particles at the water vapor-liquid interface.
 He additionally completed a Leadership Alliance Summer Undergraduate Research Fellowship at Yale University and a FREEDM Systems Center REU at North Carolina State University.